CSmith3723/Data-Analysis-Portfolio/README.md

 ## Insurance Claims Complaints in Connecticut

+This project examined a data set containing information about insurance claim complaints lodged against insurance companies in the state of Connecticut from 2015 to 2025.

+#### Goal:
-The goal of this project was to examine insurance claim complaints lodge against insurance companies in the state of Connecticut.
-I wanted to see if there was a clear relationship between factors such as the reason or processing time and the recovery amount for the complaints.
+Determine if there was a clear relationship between factors such as the reason or processing time and the recovery amount for the complaints.
+Identifying these relationships might allow for a reduction in recovery amounts.

+#### Results:
+No relationship was established between the complaint reason, processing time, and recovery amount.
+Total recovery, either by company or by reason, appears to be drive primarily by the volume of complaints received.

 ### SQL File